IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

       });
     </script>

-After restarting or reloading Dataverse the cookie consent popup should appear.
+After restarting or reloading Dataverse the cookie consent popup should appear, looking something like this:

 |cookieconsent|